Nirṛti: Goddess

 Nirṛti is mentioned in the hymns of the Rigveda, mostly to seek protection from her or imploring for her during a possible departure.
 In one hymn (X.59), she is mentioned several times.
-This hymn, after summing up her nature, also asks for her in departure from the sacrificial site.
+This hymn, after summing up her nature, also asks for her departure from the sacrificial site.
 In the Atharvaveda (V.7.9), she is described as having golden locks.
 In the Taittiriya Brahmana (I.6.1.4), Nirṛtī is described as dark, dressed in dark clothes and her sacrificial shares are dark husks.
 In the sacred Shatapatha Brahmana (X.1.2.9), she is associated with the southwest quarter as her region.
 But elsewhere in the same text (V.2.3.3.) she is mentioned as living in the kingdom of the dead.